Hurts has 439 scrimmage yards, No. 5 Oklahoma’s routs UCLA

+Despite 611 yards of offense — including 439 coming courtesy of Hurts — the Oklahoma coach and quarterback are far from satisfied going into an off week before opening conference play.

-PASADENA, Calif.
-(AP) — Jalen Hurts racked up 439 scrimmage yards, became the first Oklahoma quarterback to pass for 200 yards and rush for 100 in the first half and directed the fifth-ranked Sooners to scores on their first six drives in a 48-14 rout of UCLA on Saturday night.
+“I think we’re headed in the right direction,” said Hurts, who became the first Oklahoma quarterback to pass for 200 yards and rush for 100 in the first half.
+“The intent for us is coming out and playing a complete game.
+I don’t think we did it tonight.
+We can improve.”

-The graduate transfer from Alabama completed 15 of 20 passes for 289 yards and three touchdowns and ran 14 times for 150 yards and a score.
+The graduate transfer from Alabama led the Sooners to six touchdowns and a pair of field goals in 10 drives.
+He completed 15 of 20 passes for 289 yards and three touchdowns and ran 14 times for 150 yards and a score.

+“He played pretty good.
+He made the majority of plays that he was supposed to make and then a few where he made a couple off script that were important plays,” Riley said of Hurts.
+“He took some steps from the last couple of weeks.
+It’s a laundry list of things to get better at, and that is how I will approach it with him.”

 CeeDee Lamb and Charleston Rambo each had two touchdowns to help the Sooners (3-0) win their 21st straight true road game.
 That is tied with Alabama (1970-75) the second-longest away streak after World War II.

-UCLA drops to 0-3 for the second straight lead and has lost 12 of 15 games under second-year coach Chip Kelly.
+UCLA drops to 0-3 for the second straight year.
 Dorian Thompson-Robinson passed for 201 yards and two touchdowns.

 Hurts rushed for 99 yards on four carries during the opening drive.
-The Sooners started on their own 11 after a short kick return, but it didn’t matter as Hurts went around left end on the opening play for a 52-yard gain.
+The Sooners started on their own 11 after a short kick return, but it didn’t matter as Hurts went around left end on the opening play for a 52-yard gain .
 He then completed the five-play drive with a 30-yard run up the middle for a touchdown.
 He gained 103 rushing yards in the first quarter, topping Jamelle Holieway’s 98 in a 1985 game vs. Missouri.

-Hurts added a 32-yard touchdown pass to Lane with 3:31 remaining in the quarter to extend the Sooners’ lead to 17-0.
+Hurts added a 32-yard touchdown pass to Lamb with 3:31 remaining in the quarter to extend the Sooners’ lead to 17-0.
 Oklahoma had 258 yards of offense in the first quarter, which was the second-most in an opening quarter in school history.

+“We’ve played good team football early in games.
+I thought tonight we were able to sustain our momentum longer,” Riley said.

 Midway through the second quarter Hurts connected with Charleston Rambo for a 49-yard score to extend the lead to 27-7.
 On both TDs, Hurts rolled to the right of the pocket to give the receivers more time to get open.
 The Sooners gained 15 or more yards on 13 of their first 31 plays.